dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 ## Getting started

-These instructions will help you prepare for the code kata and make sure that your local developer machine has the following tools installed and configured:
+These instructions will help you prepare for the code kata and make sure that your local developer machine has the right tools installed and configured.

 ### Prerequisites